Each account name uses the format described in

 SELECT 1;+---+ | 1 | +---+ | 1 | +---+ 1 row in set (0.00 sec)

-As of MySQL 5.6.8, this restricted mode of operation also
+As of MySQL 5.6.8, this restricted mode of operation permits

-which is useful if the account password uses a hashing format
+statements, which is useful if the account password has a

-It is also possible for an administrative user to reset the account password, but any existing connections for the account remain under restriction.
-Clients using the account must disconnect and reconnect before statements can be executed successfully.
+It is possible for an administrative user to reset the account password, but any existing sessions for the account remain restricted.
+A client using the account must disconnect and reconnect before statements can be executed successfully.